AntonShulzhenko/gulp-boilerplate/README.md

 ### JavaScript Hooks

-To bind elements with Javascript use specific classes are prepended with `js-`
+To bind elements with JavaScript use specific classes are prepended with `js-`

     <input type="submit" class="btn js-btn" value="Follow">